krissvv/react-better-html/documentation/docs/components/div.md

 ```

 :::tip
-Both `Div.row` and `Div.column` have a prop called `invertFlexDirection` that is of type `boolean`.
-When passed it inverts the flex direction.
-It is mostly used for creating a responsive design.
+Both `Div.row` and `Div.column` have two useful props: `invertFlexDirection` of type `boolean` - when passed it inverts the flex direction and `flexReverse` of type `boolean` - when passed it reverses the flex direction.
+Both are mostly used to create responsive designs.
 Best used with [useMediaQuery](../hooks/use-media-query) hook.
 :::

 ### Div.grid